IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_KEYCLOAK.md

 # Setup Keycloak

-More details about installation basics of Keycloak you get here [Keycloak - Guide - Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube)
+These setup instractions are based on [Keycloak - Guide - Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube).

-We have Istio installed and we using the Istio Ingress to access Keycloak externally.
-The original `keycloak.yaml` is modified and the `NodePort` is removed.
+The instructions go into installing an Ingress for Keycloak.
+But we have Istio installed and we will be using the Istio Ingress to access Keycloak externally.
+The original `keycloak.yaml` is modified and the `NodePort` has been removed.

 ### Step 1: Deploy Keycloak